paper-trail-gem/paper_trail/README.md

 [![Build Status][4]][5] [![Dependency Status][6]][7]

-PaperTrail lets you track changes to your models' data.
-It's good for auditing or versioning.
-You can see how a model looked at any stage in its lifecycle, revert it to any version, and even undelete it after it's been destroyed.
+Track changes to your models, for auditing or versioning.
+See how a model looked at any stage in its lifecycle, revert it to any version, or restore it after it has been destroyed.

 - [Features](#features)
 - [Compatibility](#compatibility)